-Businesses across the board are adjusting to fresh methods of connecting with customers and clients due to decreased profits from their usual channels.
-In the eCommerce industry, there are two main divisions.
+Businesses in all sectors are adapting to new ways of engaging with customers and clients as a result of declining profits from their traditional channels.
+Within the eCommerce sector, there are two primary categories.

 What is b2b in E-Commerce?

-This type of business often entails the placement of bigger orders and frequently the payment of a higher price, unlike B2C business.
+This kind of business typically involves making larger orders and often paying a higher price, unlike B2C business.

 What is b2c in E-Commerce?